 Where to Find Flower Child

 I stumbled upon this restaurant from a new location announcement.
 They’re a small chain, but seem to be expanding quickly.
-At last check, I counted 15 locations in 7 states in the U.S. For addresses, hours, online ordering, and menus, see the website below.
+At last check, I counted about 2 dozen locations in 10 U.S. states, including Arizona, California, Colorado, Georgia, Maryland (and D.C.), Nevada, North Carolina, Oklahoma, Texas, and Virginia.
+For addresses, hours, online ordering, and menus, see the website below.

 Most of the Flower Child restaurants are open daily for lunch and dinner.
 They also offer online ordering, have catering available, and usually offer some gift card deals.